DanielFloeter/description-list-block/readme.txt

 Displays a description list or definition list using the `<dl>` element consist of a series of term and description pairs (`<dt>`, `<dd>`) and displays that elements in definition form like a dictionary in the Gutenberg block editor.

 = Features =
-* Default, Indent and Grid styles
+* Indent and Grid styles
+* Indent or spacing settings
+* Color, margin and font-size settings for both element tags
 * Create a description list with n-elements
-* Color, margin and font-size settings for both element tags
 * Insert a new term (`<dt>`) and description (`<dd>`) before selection
 * Insert a new term (`<dt>`) and description (`<dd>`) after selection
 * Delete the selcted term (`<dt>`) and description (`<dd>`) pair